wandnz/streamevmon/CONTRIBUTING.md

 out before they get to you.
 Don't forget to test it from within a standalone Flink environment with a parallelism greater than 1.

+### Windowed Operators

+`KeyedProcessFunction`, which most detectors implement, will receive from Flink a stream of measurements at approximately the rate they are ingested by the Flink pipeline.
+The "keyed" part means that each stream of measurements (such as ICMP results from a particular AMP host to a single destination) will be processed by a separate instance of the detector.
+However, if Flink receives measurements out of order, they will be passed to the detector out of order.
+For some detectors, this won't matter too much.
+For others, a few mitigation strategies are possible:

+* When instantiating your detector, you can provide it as an argument to the constructor of `WindowedFunctionWrapper`.
+This function will reorder any measurements received within the TimeWindow provided to it, and pass the measurements in the correct order to the detector it contains.
+In effect, it ensures correct ordering within certain time windows, at the cost of some latency.
+  * Ensure that the TimeWindow is not sliding, as that will result in measurement duplication.
+  * Handover from one window to another is not foolproof, so if measurements are received out of order while one window is closing and another is opening, they may still arrive at the detector out of order.
+* Some functions, such as the DistDiffDetector, can be implemented as windowed functions from the beginning.
+Usually, this is best for detectors that don't keep much rolling state derived from the stream of measurements received, but exceptions should exist.
+See the `WindowedDistDiffDetector` for an example, and compare it with the `DistDiffDetector`.

 ## Measurements

 Adding a new type of measurement includes a number of steps, depending on how